Disability Access Route to Education (DARE)

 If you are eligible for DARE you should note that due to the high demand and limited places in DCU you are not guaranteed entry.
 Available places are offered to those students ranked highest by the points scale.

 AHEAD and DAWN have launched a new tool to assist students with disabilities who are planning on going to college.
-It helps you to track your path to college step by step and give you lots of great information and advice about: Please follow this link for access to the tool: Disability Access Map
+It helps you to track your path to college step by step and gives you lots of great information and advice: Please follow this link for access to the tool: Disability Access Map